 Women often perceived themselves by the size and shape of their breasts.
 Many women are surprised by how real and natural their breast implants feel like after a breast augmentation surgery in Portland.
 Having their breasts enlarged can not only boost their self-esteem but also inspire them to lead a healthier lifestyle implementing better eating habits and exercising more to fit their new body image.
+Dr. Bartholomew strives to deliver the best breast augmentation Portland has to offer.

 According to the American Society of Plastic Surgeons, more than 313,000 women received breast augmentation surgery in 2018, making it the most frequently performed cosmetic procedure in the United States.